-In Psalm 80:4, the translators used "angry," when the literal word was "smoke," because they understood it as a figure representing God's anger Psalms 80:4 O LORD God of hosts, how long wilt thou be angry against the prayer of thy people?
+In Psalm 80:4, the translators used "angry," when the literal word was "smoke," because they understood it as a figure representing God's anger a primitive root; to smoke, whether literal or figurative:-be angry (be on a) smoke.

-Strong's Hebrew Dictionary
+Psalms 80:4 O LORD God of hosts, how long wilt Thou be angry against the prayer of Thy people?

-6225. ' עַשֵׁן ashan
+Strong's Hebrew Dictionary 6225. ' עָשֵׁן ashan